-Where a parent feels that a situation has not been resolved through contact with the class teacher, or that their concern is of a sufficiently serious nature, they should make an appointment to discuss it with the Head teacher.
-The head teacher considers any such complaint very seriously and investigates each case thoroughly.
+Where a parent feels that a situation has not been resolved through contact with the class teacher, or that their concern is of a sufficiently serious nature, they should make an appointment to discuss it with the headteacher.
+The headteacher considers any such complaint very seriously and investigates each case thoroughly.
 Most complaints are normally resolved at his stage.

-If the school cannot resolve any complaint itself, those concerned should contact the Chair of Governors, Mrs Bridgette Lawrence.
-Should a parent have a complaint about the head teacher, s/he should first make an informal approach to the chair or vice chair of Governors.
-A copy of the school's complaint policy is available on request/on the website.
+If the school cannot resolve any complaint itself, those concerned should contact the Chair of Governors, Mr Gavin Brown.
+Should a parent have a complaint about the headteacher, s/he should first make an informal approach to the Chair or Vice Chair of Governors.
+A copy of the school's complaint policy is available on the school website.

-How the governing body involves other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of pupils with special educational needs and in supporting the families of such pupils.
+13. How the governing board involves other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of pupils with special educational needs and in supporting the families of such pupils.

 The school budget, received from Leicestershire LA, includes money for supporting children with SEND.
-The Head Teacher decides on the budget for Special Educational Needs and Disabilities in consultation with the school governors, on the basis of needs in the school.
+The Headteacher decides on the budget for Special Educational Needs and Disabilities in consultation with the school governors, on the basis of needs in the school.

-The Governing body, head teacher and SENDCo discuss all the information they have about SEND in the school, including: the children getting extra support already; the children needing extra support; the children who have been identified as not making as much progress as would be expected - and decide what resources/training and support is needed.
-All resources/training and support needs are reviewed regularly and changes made as required.
+The governing board, headteacher and SENDCo discuss all the information they have about SEND in the school, including: the children getting extra support already; the children needing extra support; the children who have been identified as not making as much progress as would be expected - and decide what support is needed.
+The support provided is continually reviewed and changes made as required.